5 Eye Care Errors You Might Be Making

 Although rubbing provides relief from itchy eyes, eye care errors of this sort can cause inflammation and a variety of allergies.

-On the other hand, remember that your fingers and hands could be contaminated with harmful germs, which may find your eyes to be the perfect environment in which to proliferate.
+Remember that your fingers and hands could be contaminated with harmful germs.
+These may find your eyes to be the perfect environment in which to proliferate.

 4. Long exposure to computer screens